tanzislam/cryptopals/README.md

 locate and install packages.

-Although my development environment is in Windows, I tried to make no assumptions about the environment, instead stuck by whatever is guaranteed by the language standard and library documentation.
+Although my development environment is in Windows, I tried to make no assumptions about the environment and instead stuck by whatever is guaranteed by the language standard and library documentation.
 The solutions should build in a UNIX environment just fine.